-If you’ve ever had goals and dreams that didn’t come true, you’re not alone.
-The truth is that 92% of people say that the goals and resolutions they set for themselves each year never get achieved.
+If you’ve ever had goals and dreams that didn’t come true and wish you could change your mindset, you’re not alone.
+The truth is that 92% of people say that the goals they set for themselves each year never get achieved.
 With a percentage this high, there must be something that’s holding them back.

 Before we look at what may be holding this group back, let’s look at the 8% who do accomplish their goals to better understand what these high achievers do differently.
 The individuals in this 8% come from all walks of life.
 They are married, single, or divorced; highly educated or high school dropouts; and middle class, wealthy, or even poor by most standards.
 They are comprised of a variety of ages and ethnicities from all over the world.
 But one key commonality among this group is this: a similar set of success-oriented mindsets that guide their thoughts and actions.

-The fact is, no matter where you are in life or where you came from, you’ve got the ability to set goals and achieve them.
+The fact is, no matter where you are in life or where you came from, you’ve got the ability to set goals, effectively change your mindset, and achieve them.

 A surefire way to determine whether you need a mindset tune-up is to answer the question: Are you regularly accomplishing your goals and living your dreams?
 If you answered “yes,” read on, and you’ll probably recognize why.
 If you said “no,” the following seven steps could be game-changing for you.